kadimetla/doc-adk-training/training/module02-environment-setup/README.md

 **Key Benefits:**

 *   **Dependency Isolation:** You can install the exact versions of libraries your project needs (like `google-adk`) without affecting any other project.
 If Project A needs version 1.0 of a library and Project B needs version 2.0, a virtual environment prevents them from clashing.
-*   **Reproducibility:** You can easily generate a `requirements.txt` file that lists all the packages and their exact versions used in your project.
+*   **Reproducibility:** You can easily generate a `requirements.txt` file that lists all the packages and their exact versions using the command `pip freeze > requirements.txt`.
 Anyone else can then create an identical environment by installing the packages from that file.
 *   **System Cleanliness:** It keeps your global Python installation clean and free from project-specific packages, which helps prevent system-wide issues.

 In this course, we will be using `venv`, the standard virtual environment tool that comes built-in with Python 3.